noa10/mataresit/docs/ai/AI_ENHANCEMENT_PLAN.md

    - ✅ Update logging to track model performance across both text and vision processing.

 2. ✅ **Update `process-receipt` Function**
-   - ✅ Modify to accept parameters: `primaryMethod` (`'ocr-ai'` or `'ai-vision'`), `modelId`, and `compareWithAlternative`.
+   - ✅ Modified to accept parameters: `modelId` for AI Vision processing (deprecated: `primaryMethod` and `compareWithAlternative`).
-   - ✅ For `'ocr-ai'`, perform OCR and pass the text to `enhance-receipt-data` with the selected text model.
+   - ✅ Now exclusively uses `'ai-vision'` method, passing images directly to `enhance-receipt-data` with the selected vision model.
-   - ✅ For `'ai-vision'`, pass the image directly to `enhance-receipt-data` with the selected vision model.
+   - ✅ Legacy comparison functionality has been deprecated as the application now uses AI Vision exclusively.
-   - ✅ If `compareWithAlternative` is true, execute the alternative method (e.g., OCR + default text model for vision primary, or vision + default vision model for OCR primary), compare outputs, and identify discrepancies.
+   - ✅ Simplified processing pipeline focuses on single AI Vision method for optimal performance and consistency.
    - ✅ Update the response format to include the primary extraction, alternative extraction (if applicable), discrepancies, and the model used.

 3. ✅ **Environment Configuration**